|‘I had no need of that Hypothesis’|

 could I have made a different decision?

 Different people may make different decisions faced with the same problem, but could I personally have made a different decision?
 I hope not, because it was one which was based on my then perceptions of the possible outcomes and the weight they carried with me, coupled with my ability to grapple with the information gathering and reasoning processes involved at that time.
-If I had made a different decision, it would have been perceived by me to be a decision which had somehow been foisted on me.
-If my decisions could not be explained as I have suggested, then I would think that someone-else had taken over my mind or that I was doing the mental equivalent of paying dice.
+If I had made a different decision, it would have been perceived by me to be a decision which had somehow been foisted on me, an out of body experience - as if someone-else had taken over my mind - or that I was doing the mental equivalent of playing dice.

 Can ‘I’ have an effect on my future decision making?